meerkat999/ucosports/README.md

 #### ONE MICROSERVICE
 * Go to the folder of the microservice.
 * Run in command line 'mvn clean install -U' (Need MAVEN install in your device).
-(UCOSPORTS-TOURNAMENT-MS needs install UCOSPORTS-TOURNAMENT-DOMAIN firts).
+(UCOSPORTS-TOURNAMENT-MS needs install UCOSPORTS-TOURNAMENT-DOMAIN first).
 * Run in the command line "java -jar deploy-swarm.jar".
 (This action will open command window for microservice representing the server).

 #### NOTE